spitschan/ShapeToolbox/doc/source/sphere.rst

 A bumpy sphere
 ^^^^^^^^^^^^^^

-First, give an example how one might mimick :ref:`ref-objmakespherebumpy` using the custom function.
+First, give an example how one might mimick :ref:`ref-objmakebump` using the custom function.
 Define the bump function in-line.

 Define the function::